OSVR/OSVR-Specs-and-Proposals/Interface Class Specifications/Tracker/InterfaceSpec-Tracker.md

 - The current derivative messages can provide raw data from only two of the three instruments integrated into modern "9-axis" IMUs: rate gyroscopes and accelerometers can be reported in the derivative messages, but the magnetometer/compass data cannot.
 (And, the direction of gravity detected by the accelerometer cannot be reported.)
 Presently, compass data is either reported in a vendor-specific way in analog channels or not reported at all, but to permit sensor-fusion algorithms within OSVR it might be useful to have a standardized compass report.
 - A number of predictive tracking and sensor fusion algorithms (the family derived from the Kalman filter, most recognizably) operate using the data and a measurement of uncertainty.
 There is currently no standardized way to report uncertainty in measurements in this (or other) interfaces, besides an analog channel with user-defined semantics.
 - Might a single sensor conceivably report just a position at one time and at some later time report orientation only or a full pose?
 Or, can we infer that the particular subset/full message sent is the data sent on that channel?
+- The preferred semantics for handling "downgrading" of messages to subset messages is currently an open topic.

 ## Other resources
 - TODO